Focus on these 3 skills that will set you apart from the pack

 The best leaders understand that.
 Let the talented people you have hired solve the problems you hired them to solve.
 Agree on a cadence for sharing data and insights so you can support them and adjust strategy when necessary.

-2. Words Matter: & Communication Skills in the ChatGPT Era
+2. Words Matter: Language & Communication Skills in the ChatGPT Era

 As a technology leader in a VUCA world, effective communication skills are essential to your success.
 While technical expertise is obviously still important, your ability to use language and choose the right words in a given scenario can significantly affect the impact of your message.